A-R-O-N-A/Github-Examples-Peroro/git-crash-course/hello.md

 This has been added via the SSH cloned version

-## MAIN additions
+## MAIN additions (edditted in dev branch)

-the following are additions in the MAIN branch
+the following are additions in the DEV branch

-+ A new line added to the main branch
++ this line too had been changed via dev
-+ A new addition to the main branch
++ this line has been changed bia dev